neztr01/page-visit-funnel/README.md

 # Page Visits Funnel Project
 ## Overview
-> This project analyzes the user funnel of an e-commerce website to identify where users drop off in the purchasing process.
+> This project is part of the Codecademy's Path.
+Data Science: Machine Learning / NLP Specialist.
+This project analyzes the user funnel of an e-commerce website to identify where users drop off in the purchasing process.
 By merging and analyzing data from different stages (visits, cart, checkout, and purchase), we can identify the conversion rates and the weakest points in the funnel.
 The analysis provides actionable insights to improve the user experience and potentially increase conversion rates.

 ## Dataset
 > The project uses four CSV files representing different stages of the user journey on the website: